 Why modern materials and contemporary designs cost more than traditional decks

-Designing outdoor spaces anywhere, let alone decks in Maryland, is a careful balancing act between achieving a homeowner's desired look and his or her promised budget.
-When modernity is brought into the equation, however, chances are a design concept will cost at least a little bit more than a traditional deck plan would.
+Designing outdoor spaces anywhere, let alone decks in Maryland, Virginia, and Washington DC., is a careful balancing act between achieving a homeowner's desired look, and their promised budget.
+When the term " modern" is brought into the equation, however, chances are a design concept will cost at least a little bit more than a traditional deck plan would.
+Its at this point that you'll have to decide is what makes the most financial sense: a fully modernized deck, a classic high-end deck, or something in-between.
+Design Builders can help explain.

 Modern materials are one of the single most influential factors in the cost of a contemporary deck design.
 They tend to be the nicest and the most expensive.
 Stainless steel, for example, is a very common fixture in new decks because it offers clean lines, a monochromatic metal palette, and high-quality durability.
 Stainless steel cables are not overly expensive, and they can lend a deck that modern flourish.
 However, if stainless steel posts are desired for a more overtly modern look (as opposed to also-compatible wood posts), they can cost as much as $300 per linear foot.